 - Your personal (i.e., Gmail) calendar (for example, with your kid’s soccer practices)

-For example, you might not want to be available during your son’s soccer practice.
+You might not want to be available during your son’s soccer practice.
 Or maybe you do not want to be available when your partner is not available.

-- Click on Meeting Scheduler for Gmail icon
+- Click on Meeting Scheduler for Gmail.

-- Click on Manage Availability
+- Click on Manage Availability.

 select calendar; multiple calendars

-How to delegate your calendar with someone
+How to delegate access to your calendar

-Delegates will see a calendar on the left under “My calendars.”
+Delegates will see a calendar on the left under My calendars.
 If they create an event on your calendar, the invitation will come from you.